bricke/Qt-AES/README.md

 ## Unit Testing
 The unit testing vectors used are included in [NIST-Recommendation for Block Cipher Modes of Operation](http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf)

+Please note that this code is not audited or AES-certified by any competent authority, use it at your own risk.

 ## Dependencies
 * qtcore